 I’ve been tinkering with computers since I was little, had the opportunity to take apart old 486 machines, look at the components like the CPU, memory, and hard drive.
 I loved to try to find working parts and cobble machines back together.
 As a teenager, I worked in IT sales and joined the military as an electrical engineer.
 After the military, I spent time working with burglar and fire alarms until I realized my passion really was information technology.

 How I started

 Initially, I went to school just for an associates degree in information technology.
 Being new to the industry, I didn’t know what field would catch my interest.
 After I took my first security class, I was hooked and switched to a network security degree.
 I had a wonderful opportunity to start out working on a help desk during the day of my senior year and finished my degree program at night school.
 I was able to take my Security+ easily while studying security classes.

 Finding a home

-I moved around from contract to contract, 6-12 months at a time, to learn everything I could.
+I moved around from contract to contract, to learn everything I could.
 My experience covers system administration, network administration, and system engineering.
 Along the way, I learned about Linux/Unix, server management, networking and how to be professional.
 I accumulated certifications in VMware and Microsoft as requirements for some of the jobs and to validate my knowledge.

 The struggle finally paid off